Exploration

 Property Summary – Dease Creek (Au)

-Property: 4 multi-cell claims totaling 2141 hectares
+Property: 4 multi-cell claims totaling 2141 hectares.

-Location: 22 km Northwest of the town of Dease Lake
+Location: 22 km Northwest of the town of Dease Lake and accessible by road with good infrastructure.

-Owned: Spirit Rock Resources holds a 100% interest in the claims on the property
+Owned: Spirit Rock Resources holds a 100% interest in the claims on the property.

-Good to Date: All claims are in good standing until 2024
+Good to Date: All claims are in good standing until 2024.

-Target: Orogenic gold
+Target: Orogenic gold.

 Rock Types: Permian to Triassic metasediments and volcanics of the Cache Creek Complex.
 Ultramafics bodies occur throughout the area.

-• Recorded production from Dease Creek up to 1945 was 126 000 oz Au.
+Historic Assay Results: Recorded production from Dease Creek up to 1945 was 126 000 oz Au.
 Active placer operation at mouth of Dease Creek in summer 2022.
 A highly anomalous stream sediment sample collected was over the 99.8th percentile for gold regionally.
 The upper catchment is underlain by a mag high that may indicate ultramafic rocks.
 Occurrence of placer gold in an area of metasediments and ultramafics, along with a favourable structural regime suggests an orogenic gold target.